oracle-livelabs/apex/apex-professional-hol6/customizing-interactive-report_developer.md

     ![Click Interactive Report](images/select-sample-reporting.png " ")

 4. First, view the Interactive Report in the page designer.
-In the Developer Toolbar, click **Edit Page \<n\>**.
+In the Developer Toolbar, click **Page XXX>**.

     ![Edit page](images/click-page1.png " ")

 5. When the end users click an edit icon for a specific row, they should be directed to a page showing the row's column values.
-The interactive report currently has a link column to a Form Page.
-Modify your interactive report to have a link to a single-row view.
+The Interactive Report currently has a link column to a Form Page.
+Modify your Interactive Report to have a link to a single-row view.

     **a.** Under Rendering, navigate to **Projects** Interactive Report and then, in the Property Editor select **Attributes**.
 For Link > Link Column, select **Link to Single Row View**.